ApexaCorp/intrust-file-specification/README.md

 ## Required Fields

-Many fields are labeled as required, but please consider these fields to be a "soft" requirement.
-If you do not store a required field, please leave it empty: do not manufacture data just to fill the field.
+Some fields are labeled as required, consider these fields as a "hard" requirement in order to load the record to In-Trust.
+Please assign a value from your back office.
 Where applicable, the file format specification indicates the default value we will use if no value is provided.